This post was originally published in August 2015. It was last updated in March 2021.

-In this post, I’ll explain the basics of programmatic advertising from an industry perspective and the benefits of integrating programmatic advertising into marketing efforts.
-If you already understand the basics and want to jump right to learning how to select a programmatic partner based on your marketing goals, check out “Programmatic Buying: Simple Guide To Get You Started.”
+In this post, I’ll explain the basics of programmatic advertising from an industry perspective and the benefits of integrating programmatic advertising into your digital marketing efforts.

 Simply stated, programmatic advertising is the automated process of buying and selling ad inventory through an exchange, connecting advertisers to publishers.
-This process uses artificial intelligence technologies (more about that later) and real-time bidding for inventory across mobile, display, video and social channels – even making its way into television.
+This process uses artificial intelligence technologies (more about that later) and real-time bidding for inventory across mobile, display, video, CTV, Radio and social channels.

 Artificial intelligence technologies have algorithms that analyze a visitor’s behavior allowing for real time campaign optimizations towards an audience more likely to convert.
-Programmatic companies have the ability to gather this audience data to then target more precisely, whether it’s from 1st party (their own) or from a 3rd party data provider.
+Programmatic companies have the ability to gather this audience data to then target more precisely.

 Programmatic media buying includes the use of DSPs, SSPs and DMPs.
 DSPs, (demand side platforms) which facilitate the process of buying ad inventory on the open market, provide the ability to reach your target audience due to the integration of DMPs (data management platforms).
 DMPs collect and analyze a substantial amount of cookie data to then allow the marketer to make more informed decisions of whom their target audience may be.